oswaldo/pick-next/README.md

 For instance, if a team rotates the role of mediator, PickNext can be used at the beginning of the meeting as a fun way to pick the next mediator.

-Also, if for the next meeting the role names are different, you can easily change them the values defined at the beginning of the script.
+Also, if for the next meeting the role names are different, you can easily change the values defined at `people/roles.json`.

 It was implemented as a scala-cli script to be run from the command line with a simple `./picknext.sc` call.

+> Calling the script for the first time will create template files for you to fill in in the `people` folder.

-This solution is totally safe to use even considering GDPR restrictions as it does not store any personal data or whatsoever, and does not require any external service call.
+This solution is safe to use even considering GDPR restrictions as it does not send out any personal data or whatsoever, and does not require any external service call to work.

 The fun added by this solution lies in the positive sentences to present the results.
 Instead of a boring "The next mediator is John Doe", it will print "The next super awesome mediator is John Doe! 🎉"